 Criteria for adoption to NNVC SW: training from the scratch scripts, cross-checked both test and training (both inference and RDO models), models in SADL int16 (for inference model).

-The software development process of unified HOP will be decided by software coordinators in order to reach the software design needed for the NN filter decided by the group
+The software development process of unified HOP will be decided by software coordinators in order to reach the software design needed for the NN filter decided by the group.

+Create mail list for Unified Filter Training advancement information.

+Agreed training process and schedule as specified in section 10.

 BoG notes